-An update on student status was modified in 2017, Students can now take a break from 6 months to one year while maintaining their student status.
-It was not possible in 2016, thus granting the possibility to validate the skills acquired as part of their commitment.
+As of 2017, Students can now take a break from 6 months to one year while maintaining their student status, which was not possible in 2016, thus granting the possibility to validate the skills acquired as part of their commitment.

 Introduction of tuition fees for university students

-Students from UK going to some German institutions like the University of Stuttgart and the University of Heidelberg, would have to pay fees of €1,500 (£1,256) per semester.
+Students from the UK attending certain German institutions like the University of Stuttgart and the University of Heidelberg would have to pay fees of €1,500 (£1,256) per semester.